 Healing people with sickness and caring for those who are suffering are reasons people become a nurse.
 However, little things such as communication, compassion, and empathy can make you a great nurse.

-Or was it to make a living so that you can provide for your family?
+Or was it to make a living so that you could provide for your family?
 No matter the reason, you will need to have particular abilities and knowledge to prepare you to succeed.

 You will need to be able to talk to all types of people.
 You will be talking with patients, families, medical providers, and more.
 When working in this setting, ask yourself if you like talking with people and getting to know them.